Thrifty Ice Cream: Demise of Rite Aid

 In October 2023, Rite Aid filed for Chapter 11 bankruptcy, resulting in the closure of 31 Rite Aid locations in California that had Thrifty Ice Cream scoop counters.
-After filing for bankruptcy a second time in May 2025, Rite Aid announced plans to close all of their stores with scoop shops within their former Thrifty Drug Stores territory while auctioning off the Thrifty Ice Cream El Monte factory, the Thrifty brand, plus related intellectual property in an June 20 auction.
+After filing for bankruptcy a second time in May 2025, Rite Aid announced plans to close all of their stores with scoop shops within their former Thrifty Drug Stores territory while auctioning off the Thrifty Ice Cream El Monte factory, the Thrifty brand, plus related intellectual property in a June 20 auction.
 Thrifty Ice Cream was listed as a voluntary asset in Rite Aid's 2025 Chapter 11 filing.
-Hilrod Holdings, the owners of Monster Energy, was named the successful bidder for Thrifty and KPH Healthcare Services, and the transaction was approved by a New Jersey bankruptcy judge on July 1.
+Hilrod Holdings, the owners of Monster Energy, was named the successful bidder for Thrifty and the transaction was approved by a New Jersey bankruptcy judge on July 1.